BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Actions-List.md

 ## Variable: `variable`

-This event has only one purpose: Change values that are stored in `variable` objective variables.
+This action has only one purpose: Change values that are stored in `variable` objective variables.
 The first argument is the ID of the `variable` objective.
 The second argument is the name of the variable to set.
 The third argument is the value to set.
 Both the name and value can use `%...%` placeholders.
 To delete a variable you can use `""`.
 To store more complex values you can use [quoting](../Quoting-&-YAML.md#quoting).
 Refer to the [`variable` objective](Objectives-List.md#variable-variable) documentation for more information about storing variables.
-This event will do nothing if the player does not already have a `variable` objective assigned to them.
+This action will do nothing if the player does not already have a `variable` objective assigned to them.

 !!! example
     ```YAML